 2017 (Work in progress)

-Herstory is motion-activated sculpture featuring a miniaturized and somewhat distorted replica of the artist.
+Herstory examines gender and cultural identity through a motion activated sculpture, featuring a miniaturized and somewhat distorted replica of the artist.
 When activated her head and arms start moving as if trying to reach out, her heart starts pulsating, and she attempts to speak.
 Her trusty companion, a fiddler bunny in a golden dress plays original music by Yevgeniy Sharlat.

 The piece embodies humor, compassion, and silent sorrow of those who are hurting, yet are unable to speak up.
 It came out of my personal experience of surviving incest and other forms of sexual violence as an underaged illegal immigrant in the US, unable to speak up or ask for help.